olivermaerz/wordpress-dev-server/README.md

-# wordpress-dev-server
-A Docker based dev server for WordPress projects
+# A Docker based WordPress Development Server

+This is a Docker based dev server for WordPress projects.
+The installation script will download the latest version of WordPress and then build a docker container for Apache running WordPress and another container running MySQL 5.7.

+Once the setup is complete you will be able to access the dev server at http://localhost:8080

+The MySQL data is stored in the `mysql_data` sub folder and WordPress in the `wordpress` sub folder.